 Ok, let’s get something straight.
 Mom steers the back to school ship.
 Yes, you might have a partner who serves as a first mate, but YOU ARE THE CAPTAIN OF THIS SHIP.
 And along with all of the work you do such as packing lunches, knowing where your son’s missing shoe is and everything else in between, you also set the tone of the house.
 So if you want a calm morning, I’m sorry to say that it starts with YOU.
 How can you set a great tone for the day?

-Meal plan.
 Yes, I know, it’s hard to find the time to map out the week when your weekends are jam packed and exhausting, but it is oh so worth it.
 Pour yourself a glass of wine and divide a piece of paper into three columns (breakfast, lunch, dinner) and seven rows for each day of the week.
 Then divide and conquer.
 Slow cooker and sheet pan meals are game changers for me, in addition to picking up a pre-made rotisserie chicken from the grocery store and serving some of these popular lazy man suppers.
 And if you want to skip the shopping yet still have a delicious, home cooked meal, check out the meal kits from Peapod.
 I mean, how yummy do these beef tenderloin skewers look?!?!

 It will be summer again before you know it.
 Well…February REALLY drags on, but once that dark and dreary month is over it’s smooth sailing.
 Here’s to the best school year yet!